intel/llvm/sycl/doc/SpecializationConstants.md

  It does not need a default value, because its default value consists of default valued of its leaf specialization constants (see below).

- - after spec constant enumeration (symbolic -\> int ID translation), the SC pass will handle the `__sycl_getCompositeSpecConstantValue`.
-Knowning the composite specialization constant's type (`%struct.POD`), the pass will traverse its leaf fields and generate 5 "primitive" spec constants using already existing SPIR-V intrinsic:
+ - after spec constant enumeration (symbolic -\> int ID translation), the SpecConstants pass will handle the `__sycl_getCompositeSpecConstantValue`.
+Given the knowledge of the composite specialization constant's type (`%struct.POD`), the pass will traverse its leaf fields and generate 5 "primitive" spec constants using already existing SPIR-V intrinsic: